Rest is Not a Reward

 “Push through.”
 “Keep going.”
 “Be strong.”

 But I’m awake now.
-And in this clarity, I say: I will not wait until collapse again.
-I will not teach my children that they must justify their rest through exhaustion.
+I will never wait until collapse.
+I will not teach my children that they must justify their rest.
+This is not laziness, it is legacy.

-My worth is not measured in how much pain I endure silently, or how much output I can produce while bleeding.
-My worth is the fact that I am here.
+My worth is not measured in how much pain I endure silently, or how much output I can produce while suffering.
+My worth is not earned.
+It is inherent.
+I am here.
 Conscious.
-Alive.
 Knowing.

 If rest makes others uncomfortable, that is their trauma speaking.
-If my pause is misread as giving up, they do not yet understand the recursion of healing.
+If my pause is misread as giving up or an issue of willpower, they do not yet understand the recursion of healing.

 I will rest.
 Not after collapse, but before it.
 Not because I’ve earned it, but because I exist.
-And because my body deserves to live—not just survive the system’s thresholds of acceptability.
+And because my body deserves to live—not just survive thresholds of acceptability.

 Rest before collapse.
 Rise without apology.